joola/the-joola-challenge/README.md

 We're interested in the different methods and concepts you would use to tackle a very basic challenge, drawing a line-chart.

+We will send out T-shirts to leading pull-requests and raffle more among all pull-requests submitted.

 **Challenge:**
 - Create a stand-alone webpage with a single line chart showing a single series of sum of visitors during the last day.
 - The line chart should show hour by hour breakdown (24 last hours) and update in realtime.